Let’s talk about how to dry mint leaves for tea in the oven, so you can enjoy the delicious taste of mint tea even when the mint season has passed.

 Rather than cutting up the whole of my mint plant, I’ve been cutting an oven dish worth of leaves every week or two.
 This allows for new growth so as to keep me in fresh mint leaves for tea over the summer.
 It also helps me slowly build up a nice stock of dried mint for wintertime.

-To serve I add one to two teaspoons of dried mint leaves to either a strainer, infuser, teapot or reusable teabag (whatever you’ve got, basically).
+To make mint tea, I add one to two teaspoons of dried mint leaves to either a strainer, infuser, teapot, or reusable teabag (whatever you’ve got, basically).
 I then add boiling water and allow the mint leaves to infuse for a few minutes before drinking.